V3-Content-Style/V3-demo/content/_index.md

 </span>

 This demonstration page serves as a supplement to the paper.
 We provide interactive demos for the two tasks mentioned in the paper.
-The demos allow you to explore the learned latent space, learned codebook as the emergent vocabulary, and the style transfer results performed by learned latent representations.
+The demos allow you to explore the learned latent space, learned codebook as the emergent vocabulary, and the style transfer results performed by recombining learned latent representations.
 - **Visualizations**: You can adjust the codebook size through the radio buttons to see how the visualization changes.
 The **t-SNE visualizations** of latent content and style representations provide an intuitive understanding of the **disentanglement**.
+The colors of data points denote ground truth content or style labels.
 The **confusion matrix** of the codebook shows how well the learned vocabulary **align with human knowledge**.
+The horizontal axis represents the ground truth contents, and the vertical axis represents the learned codebook entries.
+The deeper the color, the higher the correlation.
 - **Style Transfer**: Under a specific codebook size, you can select an individual content or style to see the corresponding style transfer results.
 If a content index is selected, we will show the style transfer results of this content recombined with all styles (taking the mean of the style representations).
 If a style index is selected, we will show the style transfer results of this style recombined with all contents.
 Note that the content indices are sorted in the order of the codebook.

 We compare V3 with the MINE-based method and the cycle loss-based method as mentioned in the paper.
 Note that all models shown in the demos have already got **good reconstruction performance**, which we omit here for simplicity.